 - You can purchase an eBook or a paper book. eBook ($25 USD): available in PDF, ePub, and mobi.

-- The book is also available from online retailers including amazon.ca.
+- The book is also available from the UofT Bookstore and online retailers including amazon.ca.

 A typical week: Prepare, Rehearse, Perform